Benefits and side effects of adding nori seaweed into your diet

 DHA or docosahexaenoic acid is found in seafood products like salmon, sardines, tuna, and seaweeds too.
 Nori is not an exception.

 There is nothing bad about this acid.
-Contrary NIH says that omega-3 fatty acids like DHA promotes proper development of the nervous system and is good for brain health and vision too.
+Contrary NIH says that omega-3 fatty acids like DHA promote proper development of the nervous system and are good for brain health and vision too.

 Why do we mention this in the side effects of nori?
 NIH reports that this acid (DHA) may interact with certain blood pressure medications, and reduce blood pressure by enhancing the effects of prescription blood pressure medications.

-So people who are taking these medications should consult doctor first before consuming nori seaweed.
+So people who are taking these medications should consult a doctor first before consuming nori seaweed.